By Afsa Ahmed; Post-graduate, Legal Practice Course at BPP Law School; Graduate, University of Manchester

 As I said it’s the people you meet along the way and Helen at MyPlus Students’ Club has allowed me a platform to express my concerns and provide an understanding to others around me the implications of my mental condition.
 With depression being an unseen disability, it is sometimes hard for others not suffering from the synonyms of the condition to understand the severe impact it can have on the day-to-day activities of a person.
 Working with Helen has allowed me to speak with recruiters from leading companies in both the legal and banking sector to provide them with knowledge and insight about what it is like to suffer from depression.
 It also provided an opportunity to clear any concerns they may have had in hiring someone of my mental background and gave them reassurance that my condition would not affect the ability to perform the job required of me if I were to be hired by them, as long as certain reasonable adjustments were put in place.

-When I first met Helen at the OPEN careers event for undergraduates interested in a career in law, I was shy and still embarrassed of my condition.
-I had only ever spoke publicly about my disability once before, in an event held by Aspiring Solicitors.
+When I first met Helen at the OPEN careers event for undergraduates interested in a career in law, I was shy and still embarrassed about my condition.
+I had only ever spoken publicly about my disability once before, in an event held by Aspiring Solicitors.
 It was from there I found out about OPEN and MyPlus Students’ Club.
 With the event being aimed specifically at individuals with disabilities, it felt for the first time I could freely speak about my condition to someone who has been through same or similar circumstances, in the comfort of a ‘safe zone’.
 It also allowed me to collect the views of other students and assist in suggesting improvements as a student representative on the Equality and Diversity Board at BPP University.
-The suggestions have led to practical changes and further developed of inclusion to allow to the organisation to become a champion in disability.
+The suggestions have led to practical changes and further developed inclusion to allow the organisation to become a champion in disability.
 Attending these events have helped me feel more comfortable about my disability and disclosing it to a job application.
 Before this, I would have been reluctant in doing so.

-I am now at a time in my life where I am about to finish my formal education after completing the Legal Practice Course, therefore it has been vitally important that I’ve built up the courage to disclose my disability to potential recruiters in the legal industry to further my chances if success.
+I am now at a time in my life where I am about to finish my formal education after completing the Legal Practice Course, therefore it has been vitally important that I’ve built up the courage to disclose my disability to potential recruiters in the legal industry to further my chances of success.

 All in all, I am proud of my journey, from fearing my condition to now being able to openly express it to an audience.